Our grants are not just checks, not just points on a map.

 What We Fund

-Under our new strategic plan, the Trust will award grants for general operating support, and for innovation funding that supports emerging ideas.
+Under our new strategic plan, the Trust will award grants for general operating support, for inspiring philanthropy, and for innovation funding that supports emerging ideas.
 We also house many special initiatives that retain their unique identity through independent grant making.

 Launched in October 2015, the General Operating Grants (GO Grants) program streamlines the funding process for our nonprofit partners.
 Instead of funding a specific program with defined outcomes, we will provide renewable support to help sustain the nonprofits addressing chronic needs or providing critical services in our community.

 In the first year of funding, as we fully define and roll out this new program, proposals for grants in issue areas like homelessness, health and hunger will be accepted by invitation only from organizations with track records of achievement and a history of partnership with the Trust.

 All open funding opportunities will be posted in our GrantCentral online system, so we encourage nonprofits in the Chicago region to create an organizational profile.

 Innovation Fund Grants